ccod/rust_journal/README.md

 algorithms course I took at Udacity, and translating them into rust code.
 Hopefully idiomatic rust code too, but that might come later.

+Also happens to contain leetcode solutions, and some tests to verify.

 ## Requirements
 * To run the rust tests, you require rust 2018 edition
 * to run the python code, you require Python 3